O.B.P. ENB Settings

 Project ENB Settings

-The Oblivion Beautification Project ENB Settings comes in a ZIP file.
 Unpack and copy the files into the Oblivion game folder.
-When asked, overwrite any other file(s).
+When asked, overwrite any existing files.

 The only thing you need to do, is indicating how much video